MindfulMe/WCRT-client/README.md

 - See [LICENSE](/LICENSE)

+### FB configs

-### Your firebase configs should be placed to android and ios folders accordingly (google-services.json & GoogleService-Info.plist)
+Your firebase configs should be placed to android and ios folders accordingly (google-services.json & GoogleService-Info.plist)